Hyojung: 2015–2018: Debut with Oh My Girl & other activities

 On April 20, 2015, Hyojung made her debut as a member of Oh My Girl with their first extended play, Oh My Girl.

 In February 2017, she competed on King of Mask Singer under the name "Moon," appearing in episode 98.

 In April 2018, alongside Arin and Binnie, she debuted in Oh My Girl's first sub-unit, Oh My Girl Banhana.

 2019–present: Solo activities

 In August 2019, it was confirmed that Hyojung would be taking part in Queendom.
 She also started running her YouTube channel "JJung2eonni" since May 28 of the same year.

 In January 2020, she became a DJ for Naver Now's "Avenger Girls".

 In September 2020, she was announced to be a host for OnStyle's Get It Beauty.

 Hyojung participated in the OST for SBS' Hyena with "Today, Just Like Yesterday (오늘도 어제처럼)", released on March 21, 2020.

 On February 22, 2021, Hyojung was chosen by Walt Disney Company Korea to sing the Korean version of "Lead The Way" for Disney's animated film, Raya and the Last Dragon.

+In August 2026, because of RBW's restructuring, Hyojung was transferred from WM Entertainment to DSP Media.